Udacity

-Udacity, Inc. is an American for-profit educational organization founded by Sebastian Thrun, David Stavens, and Mike Sokolsky offering massive open online courses.
+Udacity, Inc. is an American global for-profit massive open online course provider.
+It was founded by Sebastian Thrun, David Stavens, and Mike Sokolsky.

 According to Thrun, the origin of the name Udacity comes from the company's desire to be "audacious for you, the student".
 While it originally focused on offering university-style courses, it now focuses more on vocational courses for professionals.

+Accenture acquired the company in May 2024.